-Policy: All grants and projects are invoiced at a minimum of each quarter to capture all billable time and expenses and ensure a regular healthy cash flow for the organization.
-However, grants and projects that have billable expenses of at least \$2,000 in a month and may be invoiced monthly shall be invoiced each month.
-All final invoices for each quarter are completed within 20 days of the close of each quarter.
-All final invoices for the prior month are completed by the 20th of the following month (ex: June 20th for May).
+Policy: All grants and projects are invoiced at a minimum of each quarter to capture all billable time and expenses and to ensure a regular healthy cash flow for the organization.
+However, grants and projects that have billable expenses of at least \$2,000 in a month, and may be invoiced monthly per the agreement terms, shall be invoiced each month.
+All final invoices for each quarter are completed within 30 days of the close of each quarter.
+All final invoices for a single month are completed by the 30th of the following month.

-- The Office Manager gathers relevant expense documentation, prepares all invoices, and submits to the Executive Director or Program Manager for approval by the 15th of each month or 15th day after the close of each quarter. - Following approval, the Office Manager makes two copies of the invoice.
-One copy is mailed to the grantor/client no later than the 20th of the month or 20 days after the close the quarter and one copy is filed in the grant/fee for service folder. - The Accountant records the invoices submitted in the Accounts Receivable. - The Office Manager records the invoice as submitted within the "Council fin dbase" database revenue form. - On a monthly basis, the Accountant reviews an Accounts Receivable Aging report and alerts the Office Manager of invoices more than 60 days overdue. - The Office Manager determines appropriate collection efforts for long outstanding invoices in coordination with the Program Manager.
+- Procedure A: The Office Manager gathers relevant expense documentation, prepares all invoices, and submits them to the Executive Director or Program Manager for approval by the 25th of each month or 25th day after the close of each quarter.
+Invoices may not span more than one Council fiscal year.
+Invoices are prepared using the Council standard invoice template spreadsheets and processed into the funding source's required payment request form/format.
+If the funding source does not require a specific format, the Council standard invoice template format is used.
+Match, other funding sources utilized to complete the same project, is tracked via the Council standard invoice template spreadsheets or database.
+Council's standard invoice template spreadsheets track all expenses invoiced to the funding source by grant line item and maintain a balance of each line item. - Procedure B: Following approval, the Office Manager makes two copies of the invoice.
+One copy is sent to the grantor/client no later than the 30th of the month or 30 days after the close the quarter and one copy is filed in the grant/fee for service folder. - Procedure C: The Accountant records the invoices submitted in the Accounts Receivable record within 7 days. - Procedure D: The Office Manager records the invoice as submitted within the Council's database revenue form. - Procedure E: On a monthly basis, the Accountant reviews an Accounts Receivable Aging report and alerts the Office Manager of invoices more than 60 days overdue. - Procedure F: The Office Manager determines appropriate collection efforts for long outstanding invoices in coordination with the Program Manager.
 The Executive Director is also notified of any receivables that are more than 70 days outstanding and/or more than \$5,000.